niranjand79/sample-party-invite/README.md

 2) schema.sql will create tables in h2 database once you load the application using spring boot starter.

 3) You can compile the application using parent-module pom.xml (mvn clean install) and once it successfully compiles, run the application by runnung AppMain.java from web-controllers module or alternatively executing mvn:spring-boot:run from web-controller package.
-4) I wanted to further break the module to more services, add test cases and add more improvements however I couldn't get enough time for that due to my schedule.
-However, I'm willing to discuss more.
+4) I wanted to further break the module to more services, add test cases and add more improvements but couldn't get enough time for that due to my schedule.
+However, I'm willing to discuss about those plans.